 Tick yes if you require the assistance of an interpreter in any future communications with Home Affairs.

-Despite the somewhat ridiculous wording of the question “Have any of the applicants lived in a country for more than 12 months cumulatively in the past 10 years?” (obviously you’ve lived in A COUNTRY), just provide details (address and dates) of everywhere you’ve lived for more than a year since you were 16 years old.
+“Have any of the applicants lived in a country for more than 12 months cumulatively in the past 10 years?”
+Here, just provide details (address and dates) of everywhere you’ve lived for more than a year.

 The second section of this question will likely take a bit more time, as you are asked to provide dates of travel for every single country you have visited in the last 10 years.
 I’d suggest making a table in Word with all of your travel dates so you can easily copy this onto the application and then attach it to Form 80 later (there is super limited space on the form).